 These days, investing in gold has become easier than ever before.
 Previously, people used to invest in gold by purchasing ornaments, coins, and bars.
-But, now there are options like gold mutual funds and gold ETFs (Exchange Traded Funds).
+But, now there are options like SGBs, gold mutual funds and gold ETFs (Exchange Traded Funds).

 What Are Gold ETFs?

 Gold Exchange Traded Funds (ETFs) are passively managed investment schemes that track the domestic price of the physical commodity and invest in gold of 99.5% purity.
 One unit of gold ETF is equal to 0.01 gram to 1 gram of gold.

 These investment options offer people the perfect combination of stock investment’s flexibility and simplicity of gold investments.
 In other words, while gold ETFs are managed like mutual funds, investors can trade them on the NSE (National Stock Exchange of India) and BSE (Bombay Stock Exchange) like stocks.

 Provided below are the important features of gold ETFs:

 - The trading of gold ETFs takes place in the cash segment of NSE and BSE just like stocks.
 Investors can instantly purchase and sell these ETFs at their current market prices.
 Trade of gold ETFs takes place through a Demat account and a broker and as a result, the process is extremely convenient.

 - When you purchase gold ETFs, you purchase gold in electronic form.
 So, when you redeem your investments, you will receive the cash equivalent instead of physical gold.